leinadher/BulkPix/README.md

 16/08/2024
 ---

-# 📸 BulkPix - Image Bulk Processing
+# 📸 BulkPix - Bulk Image Processing

 ---

 ## 1. Project Overview

-**BulkPix** is a personal tool developed for managing and processing large collections of images captured with my DSLR camera.
+**BulkPix** is a personal tool developed for processing large collections of images captured with my DSLR camera.
 Designed with flexibility in mind, it provides a range of functionalities, including:

 - 🖼️ **Thumbnail Creation**: Automatically generate thumbnails for large batches of images.
 - 📏 **Image Resizing**: Resize images to various dimensions for different use cases.